EliseCos/mouseflow_documentation/source/pipeline/profiles.rst

 ``cbrain``
     When this profile is used, Nextflow will copy all the output files in publishDir and not use symlinks.

-``ABS``
-    When this profile is used, MouseFlow-ABS (Atlas Based Segmentation) is used.
-    This profile must be used for pathological data.
-    The aparc+aseg.nii.gz and wmparc.nii.gz must be in the same space than t1.nii.gz

 ``bundling``
     When this profile is used, it will activate custom tracking parameters to improve recobundle results.